-As provost and senior vice chancellor, Ann E. Cudd has primary responsibility for Pitt’s academic mission.
+As provost and senior vice chancellor, Ann E. Cudd has primary responsibility for the University of Pittsburgh's academic mission.
 Her duties include supporting scholarly excellence among more than 4,800 full-time faculty members and academic success among more than 33,000 undergraduate, graduate and professional students on all five campuses.

 Since her appointment in 2018, Cudd has focused her initial priorities on programs, strategies and initiatives that bolster and enhance the University’s strength and vision for growth and transformation.
 These include leading efforts to personalize education, build on excellence in teaching and research, foster a culture of diversity and inclusion, improve access and lower student debt, support data-driven decision-making, and achieve efficiencies and cost savings.

 Her plans to address access and affordability, as well as diversity and inclusion, propelled the development of the Pitt Success Program, a groundbreaking initiative to invest in both current students and prospective students with the greatest need.
 Through the program, students who qualify for the U.S. Department of Education’s Pell Grant program see those federal funds matched dollar for dollar by Pitt.
 Cudd also launched a related initiative—the Provost Academy—a summer bridge program designed to help students experience a successful first year, with ongoing opportunities for support throughout their remaining undergraduate years.

 Cudd has led the successful completion of several notable executive searches, including the presidencies of Pitt-Bradford/Pitt-Titusville and Pitt-Greensburg.
 She also chaired the search committee charged with identifying the University’s senior vice chancellor for the health sciences and John and Gertrude Petersen Dean of the School of Medicine.